caderek/benny/README.md

 ### Parameterized cases

-There will often be the case, that you want to run very similar benchmarks, that differ very slightly, and can be parameterized, for example, let's say that we want to check the performance of our code for different size od the array:
+There will often be the case, that you want to run very similar benchmarks, that differ very slightly, and can be parameterized, for example, let's say that we want to check the performance of our code for different size of the array:

 Instead of: